In this Section,

 ...by Martin Gardner

 This refreshingly different word game is based on a notation in Lewis Carroll's diaries.
 Martin Gardner, author of The Annotated Alice, has defined suitable rules.
 Move letters like chess queens to form words and score points.
 There's no capturing, and you can't sabotage your opponent's scoring row, though you can try to blockade the opponent's moves.
-The 22" red game cloth is printed in white to look like Alice's picnic tablecloth.
+The charming 22" red game cloth is printed in white to look like Alice's picnic tablecloth, with a decorative border and even a magic mushroom.
+Washable.
 A total of 110 letter tiles serve for this and several other games on the same board, plus solitaires.
-Entertaining for 1, 2 or more players, ages 8 to adult. #$39
+Enduringly entertaining for 1, 2 or more players, ages 8 to adult. $49

 How cool is this?
 This solution can easily transform into any tetromino (the 5 shapes made of four squares), also known as Tetris pieces.
 If old Archie only knew!

-Treasured Oldie--Click here for historical notes This 14-tile dissection is the oldest documented puzzle in the world, and the decipherment of Archimedes' rediscovered manuscript is a hot topic among historical scholars and mathematicians.
+This 14-tile dissection is the oldest documented puzzle in the world, and the decipherment of Archimedes' rediscovered manuscript is a hot topic among historical scholars and mathematicians.
 Also known as the Stomachion, it even made the front page of the New York Times, December 14, 2003.
-Luminous transparent colors, in a sculpted 7" acrylic tray.
+Luminous transparent colors in a sculpted 7" acrylic tray.
 Long unanswered: Just how many ways can this square be solved?
 On October 31, 2003, Bill Cutler's program found the full answer of 536 distinct solutions.
 (Read the full story.)
 How many other convex shapes can the 14 tiles make?
 Bernd Rennhak in Germany found all 637 solutions.
 He also found that the set can solve 13 of the 14 tetratan shapes.
 The permutations are staggering.
 An amazing fact is that each tile's area is a whole number, based on the square as a 12x12 matrix.
+That gives each of the 3 colors we added an equal share of the total area.
 Here truly is ancient genius made visible.
-Some of the tiles' angles have sharp points, so we recommend ages careful 10 to adult.#$29
+Some of the tiles have sharp points, so we recommend ages careful 10 to adult.$42